node-link/minecord/README.md

 By default, the following plugins are included.

 * chat : Sharing messages entered by users with Minecraft and Discord on their respective screens.
+(Default: enable)
-* login
+* login : Transfer login notification to Minecraft to Discord.
+(Default: disable)
-* whitelist
+* whitelist : Transfer whitelist operation notification in Minecraft to Discord.
+(Default: disable)
-* server
+* server : Transfer notification of start and stop of Minecraft server to Discord.
+(Default: disable)

 ## How to make a plugin